 This 168-bed home is located in downtown Anchorage, with a stunning view of the Chugach Mountains.

 Fairbanks Pioneer Home

-Situated on 16 acres of birch wood forest and across from the Fairbanks Senior Center, this Home provides residents a cozy living environment and is licensed for 93 beds.
+Situated in a 16-acre birch forest across from the Fairbanks Senior Center, this 93-bed home provides residents a cozy living environment.
 The Fairbanks location was the second home built.
-To read more about this home, follow the link to Fairbanks Pioneer Home (http://dhss.alaska.gov/daph/Pages/fairbanks/default.aspx).

 Juneau Pioneer Home

 The 45-bed Juneau home is the newest location.
 Nestled in wetlands, it has breathtaking views of the Gastineau Channel.